pearsedarcy/tournament-brackets/README.md

 - Outcome: Confirmed that participants were seamlessly added to the tournament sheet without any duplicates or empty entries, maintaining data integrity.

 ### Importing Participants from Sample Data:
-- Input: Chose to import sample participants.
+- Input: Choose to import sample participants.
 - Outcome: Carefully imported sample participants to the tournament sheet, ensuring accurate data transfer and reflection in the app.

 ### Running Matches: